 Generally, in arbitration agreements, parties assign the seat as a place where the course of action of the dispute arises.
 Conflict occurs when a neutral seat is assigned.
 Here, the question of preference lies between the seat courts and the courts under the CPC.
 The judiciary has tried to answer this question in many instances.
 The earliest decision being Indus Mobile Distribution Pvt.
 Ltd. vs. Datawind Innovations Pvt.
 Ltd. (Hereinafter ‘Indus’) wherein the Delhi High Court interpreted the decision of BALCO to mean that the legislature has intentionally given jurisdiction to two kinds of courts and here both the forums would have a ‘concurrent’ jurisdiction to entertain the application.
 This decision got overruled in Supreme Court wherein it interpreted the same BALCO judgement to mean that the provisions relating to the seat of Arbitration suggest that it has exclusive and supervisory jurisdiction in respect of the interim relief applications.

-A similar view as of the Delhi High Court was taken in Hinduja Leyland Finance Ltd. vs Debdas Routh of Calcutta High Court wherein the court reasoned that the law does not favor any contract ousting the jurisdiction of the Courts to try and determine the disputes between the parties.
+A similar view as of the Delhi High Court was taken in Hinduja Leyland Finance Ltd. vs Debdas Routh by the Calcutta High Court wherein the court reasoned that the law does not favor any contract ousting the jurisdiction of the Courts to try and determine the disputes between the parties.
 Further, in Devas Multimedia Pvt.
-Ltd. vs Antrix Corporation Ltd. of Delhi High Court the court had the same interpretation of the BALCO judgment as was performed by the High Court in Indus.
+Ltd. vs Antrix Corporation Ltd., the court had the same interpretation of the BALCO judgment as was performed by the High Court in Indus.

 However, recently the Supreme Court in BGS SGS Soma has once again maintained that although in terms of Section 2(1)(e), jurisdiction has been conferred to two types of courts; one where the arbitration takes place and another where the course of action arises, but if there has been a neutral seat then the jurisdiction will solely lie with the courts of the seat.
 According to the judgement, with concurrent jurisdiction, despite the seat being specifically chosen by the parties, party autonomy would suffer.